-We summarized den entry and exit dates of radio-collared grizzly bears using primarily VHF and GPS location data (1983-2021).
-Radio-collars deployed since the late 2000s include an activity monitoring device (i.e., accelerometer), which allows an additional, more detailed assessment of den entrance and exit and activity during the denning period.
+We summarized den entry and exit dates of radio-collared grizzly bears using VHF and GPS location data (1983-2022).
+Radio-collars deployed since the late 2000s include an activity monitoring device (i.e., accelerometer), which allows a more detailed assessment of den entrance and exit and activity during the denning period.

-Den entry dates (n = 133) ranged from the third week of October to the last week of December.
-Ninety-five percent (122) of entries occurred between the 4th week of October and the 3rd week of December (Fig. 15).
+Den entry dates (n = 146) ranged from the third week of October to the last week of December.
+Ninety-five percent (139) of entries occurred between the 4th week of October and the 3rd week of December (Fig. 15).
 Grizzly bears in the Cabinet Mountains (median entry in 2nd week of November) entered dens 2 weeks earlier than bears in the Yaak River drainage (median entry during 4th week of November).
 Males generally entered dens later than females.
 Female-offspring family groups tended to enter dens later than independent adult females (Fig. 16).
-By December 1, 38% of Cabinet and Yaak grizzly bears had not yet entered winter dens (21% females and 60% of males, Fig. 17).
+By December 1, 38% of Cabinet and Yaak grizzly bears had not yet entered winter dens (24% of females and 57% of males, Fig. 17).

 Figure 15.
-Month and week of den entry for male and female radio-collared grizzly bears in the Cabinet-Yaak grizzly bear recovery zone, 1983-2021.
+Month and week of den entry for male and female radio-collared grizzly bears in the Cabinet-Yaak grizzly bear recovery zone, 1983-2022.

 Figure 16.
-Month and week of den entry for adult female, radio-collared grizzly bears in the Cabinet-Yaak grizzly bear recovery zone, 1983-2021.
+Month and week of den entry for adult female, radio-collared grizzly bears in the Cabinet-Yaak grizzly bear recovery zone, 1983-2022.

 Figure 17.
-Cumulative proportion of den entries for female and male, radio-collared grizzly bears in the Cabinet-Yaak grizzly bear recovery zone, by month and week, 1983-2021.
+Cumulative proportion of den entries for female and male, radio-collared grizzly bears in the Cabinet-Yaak grizzly bear recovery zone, by month and week, 1983-2022.

-Den exit dates (n = 125) ranged from the first week of March to the third week of May (Fig. 18).
-Ninety-six percent (116) of exit dates occurred from the 2^{nd} week of March through the 2^{nd} week of May.
+Den exit dates (n = 131) ranged from the first week of March to the third week of May (Fig. 18).
+Ninety-six percent (126) of exit dates occurred from the 2nd week of March through the 2nd week of May.
 Grizzly bears in the Cabinet Mountains generally exited dens one week later than bears in the Yaak river drainage.
 Males tended to exit dens two weeks earlier than females.
-Sixty-eight percent of den exits occurred during the month of April.
+Sixty-nine percent of den exits occurred during the month of April.
 By May 1, 14% of Cabinet and Yaak grizzly bears were still in dens, well over half of which were females with cubs.
-Females with cubs generally exit dens later than other adult females (median exit during 1^{st} week of May; Fig. 19).
+Females with cubs generally exit dens later than other adult females (median exit during 1st week of May; Fig. 19).
 All adult females with cubs remained at dens until at least April 15.

 Figure 18.
-Month and week of den exit for male and female radio-collared grizzly bears in the Cabinet-Yaak grizzly bear recovery zone, 1983-2021.
+Month and week of den exit for male and female radio-collared grizzly bears in the Cabinet-Yaak grizzly bear recovery zone, 1983-2022.

 Figure 19.
-Month and week of den exit for adult female, radio-collared grizzly bears (with and without cubs) in the Cabinet-Yaak grizzly bear recovery zone, 1983-2021.
+Month and week of den exit for adult female, radio-collared grizzly bears (with and without cubs) in the Cabinet-Yaak grizzly bear recovery zone, 1983-2022.